Krausening – Priming with Fermenting Wort

 Benefits of Kräusening Your Beer

 They found that adding the freshly fermenting wort not only provided a reliable means of carbonating their beer, it also greatly improved the flavor.
-The fresh yeast immediately began cleaning up the natural byproducts of lager fermentations, such as diacetyl and acetaldehyde.
+The fresh yeast immediately began cleaning up the natural byproducts of lager fermentations, such as diacetyl in beer and acetaldehyde in beer.
 Given enough lagering time the yeast would have eventually cleaned up these off-flavors, but the addition of fresh new yeast reduced the time required to condition the beer.

 One other use for krausening is to help high-gravity beers attenuate more.
 By adding a krausening solution to a high-gravity beer when its yeast is weak and dying, the beer’s fermentation may start with renewed vigor and finish out dryer and cleaner than it would have otherwise, something to remember the next time your barleywine doesn’t finish where you expect it to.